kgoertle/YOLO4r/README.md

 # YOLO4r
-You Only Look Once For Research
+**You Only Look Once For Research**
-Automated Animal Behavior Detection Pipeline
+An open-source, automated animal-behavior detection pipeline.

 ## Overview
 YOLO4r (beta-6.0) is a YOLO by Ultralytics-based pipeline developing to allow researchers to design custom deep-learning models for accessible detection and measurement of animal behaviors.
 There is a current developmental focus on house sparrows for our own use-case.
 The pipeline supports custom dataset training, multiple video inputs and camera feeds processed in parallel, logs detection counts and interactions, and exports structured metrics for analysis.